 Nadolol is a white to off-white powder.
 It is soluble in methanol, sparingly soluble in ethanol, slightly soluble in acetone and isopropyl alcohol, very slightly soluble in water pH 2, pH 7 and pH 10.

-Nadolol Tablets USP are available for oral administration as 20 mg, 40 mg, and 80 mg tablets and contain the following inactive ingredients: citric acid anhydrous, corn starch, magnesium stearate, microcrystalline cellulose and povidone.
-In addition, the 80 mg tablets contain sodium starch glycolate.
+Nadolol tablets USP are available for oral administration as 20 mg, 40 mg, and 80 mg tablets.
+Inactive ingredients: citric acid anhydrous, corn starch, FD&C Blue No. 2, magnesium stearate, microcrystalline cellulose and povidone.

 Nadolol - Clinical Pharmacology